 As a child, I don’t think anything struck more terror in my heart than learning dinner was Grandma’s Salmon Loaf.
 It was on regular rotation during both Advent, the weeks leading up to Christmas, and Lent, before Easter, when there were many days of fasting, abstinence, and obligation when meat wasn’t served.
 I’ve always thought about making a post for that Salmon Loaf, but just never could do that to y’all – or to me!
 So that’s prompted me to come up with Not Grandma’s Salmon Loaf!

 Growing up Catholic in a small town in landlocked Iowa during the 1960s, eating fish on Fridays (serving something vegetarian in our farming culture was unheard of – as much a sin in many households as eating meat!) meant if you wanted fresh, you’d probably have to catch it.
 The other options were the Friday Fish Frys, sometimes at a Church basement or hall (and those are still going on in the Midwest, especially in Minnesota (land of 10,000 lakes where Walleye reigns) and Wisconsin (which nestles up to both Lake Michigan and Lake Superior).
 And we can’t forget the frozen fish sticks, which my Mom refused to serve.
 Mostly, though, people relied on the ubiquitous canned Salmon or Tuna.

 About Not Grandma’s Salmon Loaf:

 Me, I was obvs NOT down with the Salmon Loaf!
 And it wasn’t just my Grandma that made it or my Mom.
 I think every family pretty much made the same Old Fashioned Salmon Loaf.
 And I can tell you the recipe off the top of my head.
-1 can of Salmon, 1/2 a sleeve of crackers, crushed, enough milk to moisten the crackers and an egg.
+1 can of Salmon, 1/2 a sleeve of crackers, crushed, enough milk to moisten the crackers and and 2 eggs.
 Mush it together till it’s heavy and dense and bake it until it’s dry and horrible.
 Make your kids, who were taught to clean their plate obediently without ever a word of objection lest they be sent from the table (or worse) eat it.
 My gosh, it’s a wonder I ever liked food at all, let alone became a food blogger!